Give Input on Metro Sepulveda Rail Plan to connect Valley and Westside

 I confess I haven’t read through the entire EIR.
 I will outline the alternatives below, but readers looking for details should watch this 30-minute Sepulveda EIR breakdown video by Nick Andert, and/or get more information at an upcoming meeting (or dig through even more detail at Metro’s project page, Metro’s project hub website, or the EIR itself).

-Because Sepulveda is so expensive, Metro is looking to design/build/operate it using a public-private-partnership (P3).
+Mostly because Sepulveda is so expensive, Metro is looking into possibilities for using a public-private-partnership (P3) that might design, build, and/or operate it.
 Metro solicited proposals, and two P3 proposals were selected:

 - LA SkyRail Express (led by BYD) proposed a frankly ridiculous monorail running in and along the 405 Freeway